PKU-Alignment/Safe-Policy-Optimization/README.md

 **What's New**:

-- Feel free to open an [issue](https://github.com/PKU-Alignment/Safe-Policy-Optimization/issues) if you encounter any problems in Mac or Windows.
+- Feel free to open an [issue](https://github.com/PKU-Alignment/Safe-Policy-Optimization/issues) if you encounter any problem in Mac or Windows.
 - We have release [Documentation](https://safe-policy-optimization.readthedocs.io).
 - The **benchmark results** of SafePO can be viewed at [Wandb Report](https://safe-policy-optimization.readthedocs.io/en/latest/algorithms/general.html).